StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 ## Configuration and topology data (StackGraph)

-The configuration snippets shown in [the section on backup storage](#backup_storage) enable daily StackGraph backups.
+The configuration snippets shown in [the section on backup storage](#backup-storage) enable daily StackGraph backups.

 The StackGraph backups are full backups, stored in a single file with the extension `.graph`.
 Each file contains a full backup and can be moved, copied or deleted as such.

 To disable StackGraph backups, set the Helm value `backup.stackGraph.enabled` to `false`.

-### StackGraph backup schedule
+### Backup schedule

 By default, the StackGraph backups are created daily at 3:00 AM server time.
-This can be changed with the Helm value `backup.stackGraph.schedule`, which is specified in [Kubernetes cron schedule syntax](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax).
+This can be changed with the Helm value `backup.stackGraph.schedule`, which is specified in [Kubernetes cron schedule syntax \(kubernetes.io\)](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax).

-### StackGraph backup retention
+### Backup retention

 By default, the StackGraph backups are kept for 30 days.
 Because StackGraph backups are full backups, this can cause a lot of storage to be required.
-This can be changed with the Helm value `backup.stackGraph.backupRetentionTimeDelta`, which is specified in [Python timedelta format](https://docs.python.org/3/library/datetime.html#timedelta-objects).
+This can be changed with the Helm value `backup.stackGraph.backupRetentionTimeDelta`, which is specified in [Python timedelta format \(python.org\)](https://docs.python.org/3/library/datetime.html#timedelta-objects).

 ## Telemetry data (ElasticSearch)

-The configuration snippets shown in [the section on backup storage](#backup_storage) enable daily ElasticSearch snapshots.
+The configuration snippets shown in [the section on backup storage](#backup-storage) enable daily ElasticSearch snapshots.

 The ElasticSearch snapshots are incremental and stored in files with the extension `.dat`.
 The files in the ElasticSearch backup storage location should be treated as a single whole and can only be moved, copied or deleted as such.

 To disable ElasticSearch snapshots, set the Helm value `backup.elasticSearch.enabled` to `false`.

-### ElasticSearch snapshot schedule
+### Snapshot schedule

 By default, the ElasticSearch snapshots are created daily at 3:00 AM server time.
-This can be changed with the Helm value `backup.elasticSearch.schedule`, which is specified in in [ElastichSearch cron schedule syntax](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/cron-expressions.html).
+This can be changed with the Helm value `backup.elasticSearch.schedule`, which is specified in in [ElasticSearch cron schedule syntax \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/cron-expressions.html).

-### ElasticSearch snapshot retention
+### Snapshot retention

 By default, the ElasticSearch snapshots are kept for 30 days, with a minimum of 5 snapshots and a maximum of 30 snapshots.
-This can be changed with the Helm values `backup.elasticSearch.snapshotRetentionExpireAfter`, which is specified in in [ElasticSearch time units](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/common-options.html#time-units), `backup.elasticSearch.snapshotRetentionMinCount` and `backup.elasticSearch.snapshotRetentionMaxCount`.
+This can be changed with the Helm values `backup.elasticSearch.snapshotRetentionExpireAfter`, which is specified in in [ElasticSearch time units \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/common-options.html#time-units), `backup.elasticSearch.snapshotRetentionMinCount` and `backup.elasticSearch.snapshotRetentionMaxCount`.

-Note that, by default, the retention task itself [runs daily at 1:30 AM UTC](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/slm-settings.html#slm-retention-schedule).
+Note that, by default, the retention task itself [runs daily at 1:30 AM UTC \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/slm-settings.html#slm-retention-schedule).
 If you set snapshots to expire faster than within a day (e.g. for testing purposes), you will need to change the schedule for the retention task.

-### ElasticSearch snapshot indices
+### Snapshot indices

 By default, a snapshot is created for all ElasticSearch indices.
-This can be changed with the Helm value `backup.elasticSearch.indices`, which is specified in [JSON array format](https://www.w3schools.com/js/js_json_arrays.asp)
+This can be changed with the Helm value `backup.elasticSearch.indices`, which is specified in [JSON array format \(w3schools.com\)](https://www.w3schools.com/js/js_json_arrays.asp)

-## Restoring backups and snapshots
+## Restore backups and snapshots

-Scripts to list and restore can be found in the [restore directory of the StackState Helm chart repository](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/restore).
+Scripts to list and restore can be found in the [restore directory of the StackState Helm chart repository \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/restore).
 To use the scripts, download them from the GitHub site or check out the repository.

 Before you use the scripts, ensure that:
 1. You have the `kubectl` binary installed.
 2. The `kubectl` binary is configured to connect to the Kubernetes cluster and the namespace within that cluster that run StackState.

-### Listing StackGraph backups
+### List StackGraph backups

 To list the StackGraph backups, execute the following command: